acapolungo/adriencapolungo_12_22022022/README.md

 # SportSee, un tableau de bord d'analytics avec React.

 This project is create with [Create React App](https://github.com/facebook/create-react-app).
-The model is based on figma [Figma](https://www.figma.com/file/BMomGVZqLZb811mDMShpLu/UI-design-Sportify-FR?node-id=1%3A2).
+The model is based on this [Figma](https://www.figma.com/file/BMomGVZqLZb811mDMShpLu/UI-design-Sportify-FR?node-id=1%3A2).

 ## Backend API

 This project runs using an API.
-To launch the API, go to the following repo and follow the instructions (port used by the API must be 3000) :
+To launch the API, go to the following repo and follow the instructions (port 3000 used by the API !) :

 [Backend](https://github.com/Alphasud/P9-front-end-dashboard)
 Run the API first to start this project.